Hundreds of Enterprises in Russia Protected from Drones by "Darwin" Nets

 «Darwin» nets have demonstrated high efficiency in repelling drone strikes.
 No cases of damage to enterprises under their protection have been recorded to date.

-The nets are effective even during a massive drone raid, and are used to shelter industrial enterprises, power plants, and other facilities.
+The nets are effective even during massive drone raids and are used to cover industrial enterprises, power plants, and other facilities.

 «Mechanical Protection Systems»